Mix and Match COVID-19 Booster: Which Shot Should You Get?

 The recipients of the Pfizer and Moderna vaccines have a choice to mix and match, but Dr. Bader is encouraging people to stay with the same vaccine as the initial dose.
 “If you have already received the mRNA vaccine, there is no strong reason and benefit to mix and match," he says.
 “If it’s not easy to get the same vaccine you previously had, mixing and matching won’t hurt.
 What’s most important is that you go out and get the booster shot.”

 Johnson and Johnson vaccine recipients

 The recipients of the J&J vaccine also have a choice to mix and match or get a second J&J dose as a booster.
-Dr Bader is recommending that people who got the J&J vaccine consider Pfizer or Moderna (either mRNA vaccine) for their booster as it is expected to produce higher levels of antibodies.
+Dr Bader is recommending that people who got the J&J vaccine consider Pfizer or Moderna (either mRNA vaccine) for your booster.

 Why is it important to get a COVID-19 booster?

 Levels of antibodies start to decline eventually after people receive the COVID-19 vaccine, weakening your protection against COVID-19.
 By getting a booster shot you are increasing your immunity against the virus.
 Boosters help prevent severe illness or death, particularly amongst older adults and people with pre-existing medical conditions.